-A haemoglobinopathy is a condition (disease or trait) caused by a defect in the genetic code for hemoglobin synthesis, there are over 600 known hemoglobin variants reported.
+A hemoglobinopathy is a condition (disease or trait) caused by a defect in the genetic code for hemoglobin synthesis, there are over 600 known hemoglobin variants reported.
 These variants are characterized as either qualitative or quantitative Haemoglobinopathies.
-This disorder is characterized by either reduced synthesis of one or more globin chain or synthesis of structurally abnormal variant hemoglobin.
+This disorder is characterized by either reduced synthesis of one or more globin chains or synthesis of structurally abnormal variant hemoglobin.

-The World Health Organization (WHO) estimates that globally at least 5% of adults are carriers for a haemoglobin condition: approximately 2.9% for thalassaemia and 2.3% for sickle cell disease.
-It means 5% of the world population is carriers of different inherited disorders of hemoglobin, making them the most common monogenic disease.
+The World Health Organization (WHO) estimates that globally at least 5% of adults are carriers for a hemoglobin condition: approximately 2.9% for thalassemia and 2.3% for sickle cell disease.
+It means 5% of the world population is a carrier of different inherited disorders of hemoglobin, making them the most common monogenic disease.

 Quantitative defects are characterized by a reduction or absence in the amount of normal alpha and/or beta globin chains produced.
-An example of a quantitative defect is beta thalassemia.
-When an individual has beta thalassemia trait, beta chains are being produced, but in a lesser quantity.
-Because individuals with quantitative defects may still have hemoglobin A, hemoglobin so we need combination of tools to diagnose such disorders.
+An example of a quantitative defect is beta-thalassemia.
+When an individual has beta thalassemia trait, beta chains are produced, but in a lesser quantity.
+Because individuals with quantitative defects may still have hemoglobin A, hemoglobin so we need a combination of tools to diagnose such disorders.